-Step 4: How to find and develop work experience that gets you hired
+Step 4: How to find work experience that gets you hired

 This is step 4 of the road map to get your first (or next) job.
 This is part of how you break out of the unemployment cycle: by finding real work experience as a recent graduate.

 After making a resume and an online presence for yourself, you might still be left without the kind of experience you need to get the job you want.